jtamames/Watermelon/README.md

 - Raw normalization selected (risk of sequencing depth artefact)
 - NMDS stress >0.2 (ordination may not be reliable)

-### Comparison
-Statistical comparison of functional or taxonomic profiles between two user-defined sample groups.

-- Define Group A and Group B by selecting samples from checkboxes
-- Choose method: Wilcoxon rank-sum, DESeq2, or edgeR
-- Results shown as an interactive volcano plot and a sortable table with per-sample abundance columns
-- Download results as CSV

 ---

 ## Dependencies summary